rafael-leveque/crops-growth-analysis/CONTRIBUTING.md

 - The `extract` part is responsible for reading csv and loading sentinel-2 items.
 - The `process` part is responsible for loading images and calculating the NDVI and NDWI.
 - The `store` part is responsible for storing the NDVI and NDWI values in a database.
+- The `display` part is responsible for displaying the NDVI and NDWI values.

 ## Lint